hjoshi123/M1DevSetup/README.md

 ## Part 1

 Part 1 deals with installing basic dependencies necessary for developer to get started.
 Following are the tools that are supported as of now.
-Do note that all dependencies installed through `brew` will be under Rosetta 2.
-Native Support for `brew` hasn't yet arrived completely.
+Native support for `brew` has arrived for many formulae and they have been changed accordingly.
+The Rosetta version of `brew` has been kept for comptability purposes but might be removed in later commits.

 - [x] Homebrew (Rosetta working, Native also working...)
 - [x] Golang